ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/pubkey-agent-forwarding/verify.md

-## Key fingerprint intercepted
+## Public key fingerprint intercepted

 A developer just connected to the target server through SSH-MITM using public key authentication with agent forwarding enabled.

 Switch to the **SSH-MITM terminal**.
-Look for a line that shows a `SHA256:` fingerprint — this is the fingerprint of the public key that was accepted by the server.
+Look for a line that shows a `SHA256:` identifier — this is the **public key fingerprint** of the client key that the server accepted.

+Unlike the host key fingerprint (which identifies the *server*), a public key fingerprint identifies the *connecting identity* — the key pair used to prove who is logging in.

-Enter that fingerprint in the field below to confirm you found it.
+Enter that public key fingerprint in the field below to confirm you found it.

 ---

-**Why the fingerprint matters**
+**Why the public key fingerprint matters**

-The fingerprint uniquely identifies the key pair.
-An attacker who knows the fingerprint can:
+The public key fingerprint uniquely identifies a key pair.
+An attacker who has observed it can:

 - Confirm which key has access to which server
-- Search for the same fingerprint in other systems to map the developer's access across the infrastructure
+- Search for the same fingerprint across other systems to map the developer's access across the infrastructure
-- Use a captured agent (via agent forwarding) to authenticate to those systems without needing the private key
+- Use a captured agent (via agent forwarding) to authenticate to those systems without ever touching the private key

 **How to protect against this**